9 Reasons to Fire Your Sacramento SEO Company

 When I first started marketing, I worked for an agency, and in subsequent years I spent time contracting for other marketing agencies.
 There are times when hiring them is absolutely necessary – they have a big team with a set of diverse skills and experience.

-But the SEO work generally put out is crap.
+However, the quality of SEO work generally is poor.
 It is a function of multiple variables, one being that they haven’t caught up with the newest tactics for ranking well, the other that they’re so busy trying to streamline and automate, they don’t take the time to give you a non cookie-cutter SEO plan.

 There’s a lot that a customer should look out for when they hire for SEO services.
 As a Sacramento SEO expert, I’m offering to review all SEO work and contracts you have for free.
 Contact me today for a review, and read below to see the 9 reasons you should fire your Sacramento SEO agency.